The Zacks Analyst Blog Highlights The Howard Hughes, Wyndham Hotels & Resorts, Greif, CVR Energy and Avis Budget Group

 For Immediate Release

 Chicago, IL – July 14, 2022 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include: The Howard Hughes Corp.
-HHC, Wyndham Hotels & Resorts Inc. WH, Greif Inc. GEF, CVR Energy Inc. CVI and Avis Budget Group Inc. CAR.
+Stocks recently featured in the blog include: Pfizer Inc. PFE, Raytheon Technologies Corp.
+RTX, Diageo plc DEO, Infosys Ltd. INFY and Canadian Pacific Railway Ltd. CP.

 Here are highlights from Wednesday’s Analyst Blog: